microsoft/fluentui/rfcs/theme-tokens.md

 Global tokens are the same across Light-Dark-HC and differ between Teams vs Web only in Brand color.
 Should the global be part of the theme or a separate thing?
 Should brand be a part of global or not?

-We are blaming browser that they cannot handle thousands of CSS variables but have actually never measured the perf impact.
+We are blaming the browser for its inability to handle thousands of CSS variables but have actually never measured the perf impact.
 We should get numbers!